ADD CONDITION

 Postmarketing Experience

-Adverse events have been reported voluntarily and through surveillance programs.
-Healthcare professionals and patients are encouraged to report any adverse events to the designated contact number, 1-800-245-2898, available Monday through Friday from 9 AM to 4 PM EST. This reporting helps to enhance the understanding of the safety profile of the product.
+Postmarketing experience has been gathered through voluntary reports and surveillance programs.
+Healthcare professionals and patients are encouraged to report any adverse events or concerns regarding the product.
+For inquiries or to report an adverse event, individuals may contact the designated support line at 1-800-245-2898, available Monday through Friday from 9 AM to 4 PM EST.

 Patient Counseling